 5. Prioritize Self-Care

-Taking time off and giving yourself a break is so important if you want to stay healthy and not feel burnt out mentally and physically.
+Taking time off and giving yourself a break is so important as an entrepreneur or blogger if you want to stay healthy and not feel burnt out mentally and physically.

 Taking care of your physical health is the first step to making sure you are in the best state of mind to do your best work.